tztztztz/php-no-slam-cache/README.md

 `}`

-It must be done like this:
+It must be done in particular manner, casting checking if resource exists and it's not expired on cache manager:

 `$cache = new CacheMethod();`

 `$cache->get($group, $key, $lifetimeInSeconds, $createCallback);`

 Where **$group** is a cache group - think of it like name of SQL table, and **$key** is a cache key, think of it like unique ID of row in the table.

-Pair $group and $key must be unique, but $key value can be repeated in different groups.
+Pair **$group** and **$key** must be unique, but **$key** value can be repeated in different Groups.

 **$lifetimeInSeconds** - self explanatory

-**$createCallback** - it's no arguments callback function which will create the resource, but only, if resource is expired or not exist in the cache.
+**$createCallback** - it's no arguments callback function which will create the resource, when it is expired or not exist in the Cache.

 Whole process of reading/writing to the Cache is synchronised, that is: **only one process will write to the cache while others will wait and then get recently created resource, instead of slamming the cache**.

 While resource exists in the Cache and it's not expired, it can be read concurrently by many PHP processes at once.

 Real example with cache method file: